noegroup/bgmol/README.md

 ### Adding Systems to the Repository

-The preferred way to add systems is by adding a subclass of `OpenMMSystem` to the `openmmsystems.systems` module, see examples therein.
+The preferred way to add systems is by adding a subclass of `OpenMMSystem` to the `bgmol.systems` module, see examples therein.

 ### Adding Samples to the Repository